Learning Survival Models with Right-Censored Reporting Delays: Survival Analysis under Right-Censored Reporting Delays

-The integral in \cref{LB} cannot be evaluated in closed form.
-To resolve this issue, we adopt a Monte Carlo approximation as proposed by \citet{Tanner}.
+The integral in \Cref{LB} cannot be evaluated in closed form.
+To resolve this issue, we adopt a Monte Carlo approximation.
 The missing values in $\mathcal{D}_1$ and $\mathcal{D}_2$ are imputed using samples generated from $q$.
 This procedure is repeated $s$ times, and the resulting pseudo-complete datasets are then combined.
-Let $\mathcal{P}_1$ and $\mathcal{P}_2$ denote the aggregated pseudo-complete datasets corresponding to $\mathcal{D}_1$ and $\mathcal{D}_2$, respectively.
-The lower bound is approximated by
+Let $\mathcal{P}_1$ and $\mathcal{P}_2$ denote the combined pseudo-complete datasets corresponding to $\mathcal{D}_1$ and $\mathcal{D}_2$, respectively. \Cref{LB} is approximated by

-The formulation in \cref{original} enables the independent optimization of $\bm{\theta}_1$ and $\bm{\theta}_2$ using standard full-likelihood methods, thereby facilitating the reuse of existing resources and models.
-This approximation can also be applied to maximizing $\mathcal{E}(\bm{\theta}_1, \bm{\theta}_2^*)$ in the presence of administrative censoring.
+The formulation in \Cref{original} enables the independent optimization of $\bm{\theta}_1$ and $\bm{\theta}_2$ using standard full-likelihood methods, thereby facilitating the reuse of existing resources.